Image Tools

 1. 1

-Upload a JPG, PNG, or WebP image by dropping it onto the upload area or clicking to browse.
+Drop a PNG, JPG, WebP, or GIF onto the upload area, or click to browse.

 2. 2

-The tool encodes the image into a Base64 data URI string automatically.
+The image is read and encoded into a Base64 data URI automatically.

 3. 3

-Preview the generated string and its length to confirm it fits your use case.
+Review the generated string and its length to confirm it suits your use case.

 4. 4

-Click 'Copy' to place the complete data URI on your clipboard, ready to paste into HTML or CSS.
+Click Copy to put the full data URI on your clipboard, ready to paste into HTML or CSS.

 Popular tools